kevinchannon/wite/README.md

 using Buttons = wite::identifiable_item_collection<Button>;
 ```
-So now `Buttons` is an Identifiable Item Collection of `Button` objects and we can insert and retrieve items using their ID:
+So now `Buttons` is an Identifiable Item Collection of `Button` objects, and we can insert and retrieve items using their ID:
 ```c++
 auto buttons = Buttons{};